alexcharl/extraordinary_objects/v_and_a_chrome_ext/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the `cole` folder
+3. Click "Load unpacked" and select the `cole` folder from the built extension
 4. The extension should now appear in your extensions list

 ### Using the Extension

-1. Click the extension icon in your Chrome toolbar
+1. **New Tab Experience**: The extension replaces your new tab page with V&A objects
-2. The extension will automatically fetch and display a random object from the V&A collection
+2. **Object Discovery**: Each new tab shows a random object from the V&A collection
-3. Use the history button to view previously seen objects
+3. **History**: Click the history icon to view previously seen objects
+4. **Sharing**: Use Pinterest and Twitter buttons to share objects
+5. **Details**: Click the "more" icon for detailed object information and settings

+### Extension Features

+- **Automatic Loading**: Objects load automatically when you open a new tab
+- **Responsive Design**: Works on desktop, tablet, and mobile
-4. Share objects on social media using the provided buttons
+- **Social Integration**: Share objects directly to social media
-5. Access detailed information about each object
+- **Search Customization**: Modify search terms to discover specific object types
+- **History Tracking**: Keep track of your favorite discoveries

 ## 🏛️ API Integration